Plantar Fascia Injury: Symptoms, Recovery, and Self-Treatment (My 6-Month Experience)

 After two months of the injury, I seriously considered visiting a physiatrist.
 The pain did not decrease significantly, which put me in an awkward situation.
 When I went to the physiatrist, I received a recommendation to undergo Shockwave therapy to stimulate the plantar fascia.
 After my research, I saw that this does not mean that it will help all the way.

-Since the massager I used stopped working effectively, I decided to research what kind of massager could help in this case.
-I came across the Xiaomi Massage Gun, which is good for sports recovery.
+Since the massage device stopped working effectively, I decided to research what kind of massager could help in this case.
+I came across the Xiaomi Massage Gun.
+This device is promoted as good for sports recovery.
 Through various forums, I found out that they help with plantar fascia injury.
 It is better to invest in a quality massager that will last than in several therapies that may not work.
-The working principle was similar to Shockwave therapy.
+In principle it is similar to Shockwave therapy.
 It is necessary to stimulate the nerves of the plantar fascia several times a day to enable regeneration.

 The Xiaomi Massage Gun has three operating speeds.
 Using the massager for the first time helped me recover.
 Speed three is for a deep massage.
-Using this massager has made my recovery easier after every run training session once a week.
+Using this massager has made my recovery easier after every run training session.
+In that period it was still running once a week.
 Of course, I continued with the therapy.
 I only stopped using the cream because I realized that it no longer had such an effect on my recovery.
+In my experience, Xiaomi Massage Gun was doing the main relief after training.

 However, there was still one problem to be solved.
-I knew that sneakers play a big role in relieving the pressure on the foot.
-As my old Salomon Sonic 4 was much used, I decided to devote myself to research and purchase new ones.
-Salomon DRX Bliss proved to be a good choice as they have a soft sole and support in the middle of the foot.
-Of all the brands, Salomon is going in the right direction of making shoes for running on concrete.
-As with the previous sneakers, it was important to me that while wearing them, I feel like I’m walking on clouds.
-The price of sneakers is a bit higher, so there is always another solution.
+I knew that sneakers play a big role in relieving pressure on the foot.
+As my old Salomon Sonic 4 were heavily worn, I decided to research and purchase new ones.
+Salomon DRX Bliss proved to be a good choice, as they have a soft sole and good support in the middle of the foot.
+Of all the brands I tried, Salomon seems to be moving in the right direction when it comes to running shoes for concrete surfaces.
+As with my previous sneakers, it was important that wearing them felt like walking on clouds.
+The price is a bit higher, but shoe choice is always individual and depends on the runner’s foot and needs.

 Even after six months of recovery, I still feel a slight pain in the lower part of the heel after hilly terrain.
 The difference now is that I need a few hours of rest for recovery, even without therapy.
 This means that the plantar fascia is in the process of regeneration.